Food Safety Education

 Classes can be scheduled off-site if the applicant can guarantee 20 students and an appropriator location.

 The ServSafe course is also offered online through the National Restaurant Association Educational Foundation's website.
-For details about how to take the online course, please follow this link.
+For details about how to take the online course and cost, please follow this link.

 Things to Remember About the Online Course:

 - The ServSafe test must be taken at a proctored site.

 - The fee to take the Servsafe exam at our office is in addition to the fee charged by the online site.

 - Exams are given on the last day of the regular scheduled classes.

 - Be sure to download and fill out the application completely.

 National Restaurant Association On-Line Food Allergy Training for Food Operators

 Do your employees know the major food allergens?
 If asked, could they tell customers what allergen is present in your ingredients?
 The National Restaurant Association® (NRA) has launched the new ServSafe Allergens online course.